 No contributions appear to have been made by Plank or his sidekick, Marc Weller.

 Nor did any contributions materialize from Under Armour, Sagamore Development, Plank Industries or Weller Development.
 (In an interesting twist, Weller and his wife Eileen hosted a fundraiser for Republican Gov. Larry Hogan a few days before the city sent off Plank’s bid to Amazon.)

 A few things we have found about these political payments:

 • They benefit from a loophole. $6,000 is the limit that an individual person or company can contribute to a campaign during the four-year election cycle.
-It’s perfectly legal, however, for an individual to donate in the names of family members, business associates or different LLCs (limited liability companies), thereby increasing their generosity, while making it harder to trace the transactions in public records.
+It’s perfectly legal, however, for an individual to donate in the names of family members or business associates or different LLCs* (limited liability companies), thereby increasing their generosity while making it harder to trace the transactions in public records.

 • They rarely reflect a “populist” approach.
-Fifteen of the 17 officials secured the bulk of their funds from out-of-district, and often out-of-city, “special interests.”
+Fifteen of the 17 electives secured the bulk of their funds from out-of-district – and often out-of-city – “special interests.”
 The typical donation was pricey for an average citizen – $750 in the case of Mayor Pugh.

 • Finding support in the grassroots.
 Two Councilmen, Zeke Cohen and Ryan Dorsey, raised money through fundraisers with tickets as low as $10 and donors able to buy as few as one.

 • The pass-through game.
 Many Council members are passive recipients of contributions by unions, trade groups, lobbyists and developer interests, whose sole purpose for giving seems to be maintaining the status quo or securing a favor.